pietroalbini/fisher/docs/src/why.md

 Fisher can be easily monitored, to give you all the diagnostics information you need.

-There is an endpoint, `/health`, which you can use to do black-box monitoring: it returns a few numbers (such as the number of webhooks in the queue), that you can use to build graphs or trigger alerts after they reach a certain threshold.
+There is [an endpoint](features/health-endpoint.md), `/health`, which you can use to do black-box monitoring: it returns a few facts about the instance (such as the number of webhooks in the queue) you can use to build graphs or trigger monitoring alerts.

 If you need insights why a webhook failed, you can also create *status hooks*, special scripts executed after a script is run.
 Status hooks receive all the